 In his Natural History the Roman writer Pliny the Elder describes how the dye extraction process had by then developed.
 Taking three days, salt was added to the mash of shellfish glands which was then boiled down in tins.
 Finally, whole fleeces were dipped into the mixture when the correct hue had been reached.
 Fibres were dyed before weaving them into clothes and only very rarely would completed garments have been dyed; perhaps very valuable ones might have been redyed.

 According to the historian B. Caseau, "10,000 shellfish would produce 1 gram of dyestuff, and that would only dye the hem of a garment in a deep colour" (Bagnall, 5673).
 These numbers are supported by the quantity of discarded shells which, at Sidon for example, created a mountain 40 metres high.
 Such figures also explain why the dye was worth more than its weight in gold.
-In a 301 CE price edict from the reign of Roman emperor Diocletian, we learn that one pound of purple dye cost 150,000 denarii or around three pounds of gold.
+In a 301 CE price edict from the reign of Roman emperor Diocletian, we learn that one pound of purple dye cost 150,000 denarii or around three pounds of gold (equal to around $19,000 at the time of writing).
 A pound of pre-dyed wool would set you back one pound of gold.

 Such was the demand for Tyrian purple that vast deposits of the shells have been excavated on the outskirts of Sidon and Tyre and the species was all but driven to extinction along the coasts of Phoenicia.
 The Phoenicians not only exported the dyed cloth but also the process of extracting the dye, as indicated by the shell deposits found at Phoenician colonies across the Mediterranean.
 Carthage was particularly involved in its manufacture and continued to spread its fame into Roman times and the Byzantine period.
 In antiquity, besides the Phoenician cities and Carthage, other known manufacturing centres included Rhodes, Lesbos, Motya (Sicily), Kerkouane (North Africa) and various other places in Asia Minor and southern Italy.